Concordium/concordium-dapp-examples/airdrop/readme.md

 ### Other

 The application only supports the Concordium browser wallet.
-Mobile version is not supported
+Concordium mobile wallets are not supported.